BrancoHeuts/seq2science/docs/content/workflows/rna_seq.md

 </p>

 #### Downloading of sample(s)
 Depending on whether the samples you start seq2science with is your own data, public data, or a mix, the pipeline might start with downloading samples.
 Take a look at the [downloading_fastq](https://vanheeringen-lab.github.io/seq2science/content/workflows/download_fastq.html) workflow for extensive documentation about downloading of public samples.
+(Warning: the RNA-seq workflow does not support ABI Solid sequenced data)

 #### Downloading and indexing of assembly(s)
 Depending on whether the assembly and its index you align your samples against already exist seq2science will start with downloading of the assembly through [genomepy](https://github.com/vanheeringen-lab/genomepy).